dmccreary/robot-day/docs/activities/battery-recharging.md

 ## Integrating Recharging into Robot Days

 Although LiPo batteries can be hazardous, we think by proper management we can mitigate the risks.
+Ask your community to volunteer for other projects such as families collecting old batteries and testing batteries.

+## Generating Custom Talking Points

-## Sample Prompt
+### Sample TP4056A Prompt

 ```
-Create a lesson plan for how to use the TP4056A LiPo battery
+Create a list of talking points for how to use the TP4056A LiPo battery
-recharging board for a 9th grade robotics class.
-Talk about
+recharging board for a 9th-grade robotics class.
+Use the image above as a reference.
+Mention the USE input, the battery connections and the output terminals.
+Mention the red LED to show that the battery is being charged.
+Mention the other LED to show the battery is fully charged.
-when these boards are use, the pros and cons and any fire
+Talk about when these boards are used, the pros and cons and any fire
-danger that could result.
+danger that could result if the batteries are not handled correctly.
 ```

+### Sample Response

 #### Part 1: Components Identification
 - Introduce the TP4056A charging board with the uploaded image.